ddkhoa/learning-note/postgres/index/index_scan.md

 # Learning note: PostgresSQL Scan Types

+## Purpose
+The purpose of this note is to explain what PostgresSQL does behind the scenes for each type of scan.
+This allows us to better understand the execution plan and determine whether it is good or not.

 ## Prerequisites
 ### Multi Version Concurrency Control
 Postgres allow many transactions to run concurrently.
 Concurrent transactions can be isolated in different levels.